MrSlimbrowser/ReadBatteryLevel/README.md

 <br>996 = threadstack.exe unexpected output or given UseThreadstackNumber doesn't exist

 ## Finding Offsets:
-Use CheatEngine to find a suitable pointer.
+In case the provided default offsets don't work for you, use CheatEngine to find a suitable pointer.
 There are many tutorials available online.
 Double click on the pointer to show the offsets and use them as shown in the picture below.
 <br>*Notice: The battery level read from iCUE is a value between 0 and 100.
 When the headphones are plugged in the value will be between 95 and 100.*
 <br>
 ![Image](https://mrslimbrowser.github.io/images/ReadBatteryLevel/FindOffsets.png)